 With linear housing, the deputy’s post is centrally located in the corridor.
 Deputies monitor inmates by patrolling down the corridor.
 Each floor has numerous cell blocks that house up to five inmates.
 All of the cells in the block open up to a dayroom.
 This type of housing is for medium security inmates.

 Podular supervision is for maximum security inmates.
 There are four units, also called pods, two per floor.
-A pod has five sections, each holding 20 inmates.
+A pod has five sections, each holding up to 20 inmates.
 The cells in these five sections are arranged around a common area or dayroom.
 The deputy is separated from the inmates in a secure control booth with a 365 degree view of the entire floor and all five pods.

 Single Cell Supervision

-Single cells allow for intense supervision of inmates who have specific special needs.
+Single cells allow for intense supervision of inmates who have special needs.
 Deputies monitor inmates by patrolling corridors, which are arranged in a manner similar to linear supervision.